dottedfingertips/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

 ## Hardware and software requirements
 - **Phone:** The Medtronic driver should work with any android phone that supports Bluetooth connections. **IMPORTANT: Phone manufacturers Bluetooth implementations can vary so how each phone model behaves can vary.
 For example, some phones will handle enabling/disabling Bluetooth differently.
 This can impact the user experience when AAPS needs to reconnect to your Rileylink type device.**
-- **RileyLink/Gnarl:** Android phones cannot communicate to Medtronic pumps without a seperate device to handle communications.
+- **RileyLink Compatible Device:** Android phones cannot communicate to Medtronic pumps without a seperate device to handle communications.
 This device will link with your phone via Bluetooth and with your pump via a compatible radio connection.
 The first such devlice was called a Rileylink but a number of other options are now available which can offer additional functionality.

     - Rileylink available at [getrileylink.org](https://getrileylink.org/product/rileylink916)
     - Orangelink available at [getrileylink.org](https://getrileylink.org/product/orangelink)
-    - Emalink (multiple model options) available at [google.com](https://docs.google.com/forms/d/e/1FAIpQLSdcHBUN6e1yPxxvlaXYRBL1liF9W8OYDOpTR2tWquXESo0bKg/viewform)
+    - Emalink (multiple model options) available at [github.com](https://github.com/sks01/EmaLink)

 A comparision chart for the various Rileylink compatible devices can be found at [getrileylink.org](https://getrileylink.org/rileylink-compatible-hardware-comparison-chart?fbclid=IwAR2vHbOzla-zmM-cSp4NkOB_23k3spgnaYvCIGRcACcIQ25FJAU_7HRkH2A)

 QUESTION - KEEP GNARL?

 ## Configuration of the pump
 The following settings should be configured on the pump in order for AAPS to remotely send commands.
-The steps necessary to make each change on a Medtronic 722 are shown in brackets for each setting.
+The steps necessary to make each change on a Medtronic 715 are shown in brackets for each setting.
 The exact steps may vary based on pump type and/or firmware version.

 - **Enable remote mode on Pump** (On the pump press Act and go to Utilities -> Remote Options, Select On, and on next screen do Add ID and add any random id such as  111111).
 At least one ID must be on the Remote ID list in order for the pump to expect remote communication.
 - **Set Max Basal** (On the pump press Act and got to Basal and then select Max Basal Rate) As an example setting this value to four times your maximum standard basal rate would allow a 400% Temporary Basal Rate.
 The maximum value permitted by the pump is 34.9 units per hour.